 Stove and Fire Installation

-Much like gas fires, gas boilers have the potential to be quite dangerous of left unserviced but thankfully issues are rare.
-Where boilers really cause issues is when they go wrong or are condemned by the people servicing them leaving the home without heating OR hot water.
-It is perhaps the later that really hits home especially for people with small children.
-Of course, boilers are used all year round but people still tend to think about servicing before they put the central heating system on in the Autumn and once again this leads to big waiting times and the potential of being without heat and hot water when it is cold outside.
-Let’s face it, in the summer the kids can have a swim at the local outdoor pool or a bit of a wash in the paddling pool but in the winter it’s a lot harder.
+Much like gas fires, gas boilers have the potential to be quite dangerous if left unserviced, but thankfully issues are rare.
+Where boilers really cause issues is when they go wrong or are condemned by the people servicing them, leaving the home without heating OR hot water.
+It is perhaps later that really hits home, especially for people with small children.
+Of course, boilers are used all year round but people still tend to think about servicing before they put the central heating system on in the Autumn and once again, this leads to big waiting times and the potential of being without heat and hot water when it is cold outside.
+Let’s face it, in the summer, the kids can have a swim at the local outdoor pool or a bit of a wash in the paddling pool, but in the winter, it’s a lot harder.
 It is also important to make sure you choose a gas safe registered company to service your fire.

 Other Household Jobs

-It is not just heating that can benefit from a little bit of summer lovin’ though.
-Things like gutters are just perfect to do in the summer before they are really needed again.
-Drains are another big one, you may have an outdoor drain that isn’t really draining very well but in good weather you forget to think about it.
+It is not just heating that can benefit from a little bit of summer lovin’, though.
+Things like gutters are just perfect for doing in the summer before they are really needed again.
+Drains are another big one, you may have an outdoor drain that isn’t really draining very well, but in good weather, you forget to think about it.
 It is only when the rain starts in autumn that you remember and…guess what?
 So does everyone else.
-Companies like http://www.thedrainguys.co.uk/ are easy to find and are able to get issues like this cleared up any time of the year so why wait until the weather forces your hand.
+Companies like http://www.thedrainguys.co.uk/ are easy to find and are able to get issues like this cleared up any time of the year, so why wait until the weather forces your hand?